ProtonDev-sys/drawing-ui-lib/README.md

 `DrawingUI.ClearAll()` also calls `cleardrawcache()` when that function exists in the current environment.

-## Version Notes

-The current library version in this repository is `0.11.1`.

 If you load directly from the raw GitHub URL, consumers only receive changes after they are committed and pushed to `main`.